vend/peg/README.md

 This project is intended as a guide for integrators, and includes Vendy styles and images that are free to be used.

-You can also refer to our [Payments API Reference here.](https://docs.vendhq.com/docs/payments-api-reference)

 ## Contains
 - Go Webservice (`main.go`)
 - Vend Payments API JavaScript (`assets/js/pay.js`)